robester0403/python-finance/README.md

 making them into modules for use, keeping in mind some methods are meant for huge datasets and some for much smaller required inputs.

 Some prediction models are chosen more as a demonstration.

+Only app.py and the bsm.py has close to usable functions so far